• Blog

 4. How many tampons per day is normal?

 The number of tampons people use per day can vary greatly.
-Instead of paying attention to the total number of tampons or pads you go through per day, keep an eye on the signs that you may be changing them too often.
+Rather than focusing on the exact number of tampons used daily, pay attention to signs that you are changing them too frequently.
 According to the Centers for Disease Control and Prevention (CDC), signs of heavy menstrual bleeding include “[soaking] through one or more pads or tampons every hour for several hours in a row” and/or needing to change tampons during the night.5 If you experience this, talk to your healthcare provider.

 5. How do I safely groom my pubic hair?